tencent cloud

 String

-Query parameters in the client's URL request.
-If the query parameters of spam requests are fixed or have obvious characteristics, you can set a blocklist for the source IP of the requests or for requests that match the parameters.
+Query parameter in the URL of the client request.
+If the query parameter of requests for resource abuse is fixed or has obvious characteristics, you can set a blocklist for the source IP of such requests or for requests matching this parameter.

 RequestUA